 Lundale Farm was bought in 1946 by Sam and Eleanor Morris.
 These pioneers in agricultural land preservation raised their family on the former Pugh property, using it as a functioning farm for years.

-In time, it was the land and farming that became the focus of their energy and involvement.
-Concerned with creeping suburbanization and the loss of prime farmland to development, Sam and Eleanor Morris founded the French and Pickering Creeks Conservation Trust in 1967.
-The not-for-profit organization’s mission is to preserve open space in the two watersheds through donation of easements on private land and acquisition of land for public use.
-The Trust was one of the earliest land trusts in the United States to use easements to preserve open space and farmland.
-During their time of involvement, the Trust initiated efforts that resulted in saving over 5000 acres in open space.
+Their passion for natural lands and agricultural combined with their careers in government and community service made them a force in the field.
+They founded French and Pickering Creeks Conservation Trust in 1967.
+The not-for-profit organization’s mission is to preserve open space through donation of easements on private land and acquisition of land for public use.
+The Trust was one of the earliest land trusts to use easements to preserve open space and farmland.
+During their time of involvement, the Trust saved over 5000 acres in open space.

 In 1974, the Morris Family was granted an easement of the 175 acres of Lundale Farm.
 Sam and Eleanor’s wish was for the property to be a place for regenerative agriculture to thrive.
 They watched as acres of farmland turned into suburbs, realizing that there would need to be farms to feed all of these new neighbors.
 Their daughters Laura and Eleanor, along with Eleanor’s husband Stock Illoway, accepted the challenge of championing preserved land and creating a non-profit at Lundale Farm.

 Since then, the farm has grown to over 550 acres with multiple tenants who are committed to biodynamic methods of farming.
 Biodiversity is not only beneficial but crucial to the health of our planet and people.
 Lundale’s range of soil varieties paired with the different types of farms on the property are a living experiment of how we can create more sustainable farms across Pennsylvania.